On Wednesday 7th May 2014, the Free Word Centre presented a debate about new technologies and their trustworthiness.

 Gemma Cairney is a DJ and award winning radio and television broadcaster from London.
 She is also the music editor for Company Magazine and co-produces and presents online entertainment show The Fox Problem.
 Gemma has been the voice and face of radio and TV documentaries aimed at young people on a range of issues including Bruising Silence, The Riots: The Aftermath, Dying for Clear Skin, the History of Feminism and Tempted by Teacher.
 She also hosted BBC Three’s 2013 live Glastonbury coverage and currently presents a daily, early morning show on BBC Radio 1.

-Emma Carr is deputy director for Big Brother Watch – a British civil liberties pressure group that challenges policies that threaten privacy, freedom and civil liberties.
+Emma Carr is the deputy director of Big Brother Watch – a British civil liberties pressure group that challenges policies that threaten privacy, freedom and civil liberties.
 Emma holds a history and politics degree from Northumbria University and recently completed an MSc in public services policy and management at King’s College, London.
 She has a particular interest in cyber security and cybercrime.
 Emma is a regular feature on radio and television programmes, including the Today Programme, ITV Daybreak, Al Jazeera, Woman’s Hour, Sky News and BBC News 24.

 Claudia Andrew is a 19-year old gap year student and blogger from Hackney, London.
 Claudia has been writing a blog and commenting on issues she feels passionate about since she was involved in an Olympics-focussed youth engagement programme called Headstart in the lead up to and during London 2012.
 While participating in Headstart, Claudia used social media and was part of a team documenting and commentating on the changing face of London and local East London communities from a young person’s perspective.
 Claudia also recently appeared on Jon Sopel’s Global BBC World TV programme, talking about her views on privacy and social media.